Darlaa's Story

 general.
 Without knowing this, I took one deep breath, exhaled, and pitched a strike.
 The

-batter hit a line drive, and it flew so fast and hard that I was not able to stop it short of
+batter hit a line drive, and it flew so fast and hard that I was not able to stop it short of hitting

-surroundings.
-To the best of my abilities and with some help of pain medicines, I blocked the
+the best of my abilities and with some help of pain medicines, I blocked the major pain out as

-major pain out as best as I could for the rest of the game and season, only to have another
+best as I could for the rest of the game and season, only to have another unfortunate accident

-unfortunate accident of the same nature occur a month later.
-After a slide into home and
+of the same nature occur a month later.
+After a slide into home and collision with the catcher,

-collision with the catcher, my personal threshold for pain had been stretched to its limits.
+my personal threshold for pain had been stretched to its limits.
+There has to be something

-There has to be something seriously wrong.
+seriously wrong.
 This is the worst pain I have ever experienced.
-I
+I can’t quit now, that would

-can’t quit now, that would be surrendering to weakness.
+be surrendering to weakness.

 The regular season was over and now emerged all-star season.
 I had been chosen to pitch,